ericjia100/ericjia/README.md

 ## Organizations
 ### Computer Science Undergraduate Association
 I joined the Computer Science Undergraduate Association to meet and work with fellow CS majors at UC Berkeley.
-With over 1000 members in this organization, I have expanded my knowledge of the CS world and have gotten to know such a huge CS community!
+With over 1000 members in this organization, I have expanded my knowledge of the CS world and became part of such a huge CS community!

 ## Contact
 Check out my LinkedIn profile [here](https://www.linkedin.com/in/ericjia100/).
 It includes all my professional information and ways to contact me!